leonardiz/AtliQ-Mart-Promotional-Analysis-/README.md

 1. Which are the top 10 stores in terms of incremental revenue (IR) generated from promotions?
 --The following stores rank in the top ten for incremental revenue (IR) generated by promotions:

-1. STMYS-1 generated an additional revenue of 6,446,961.
+1. STMYS-1 generated an additional revenue of ₹6,446,961.
-2. STCHE-4 generated an additional revenue of 6,317,711.
+2. STCHE-4 generated an additional revenue of ₹6,317,711.
-3. STBLR-0 generated an additional revenue of 6,158,906.
+3. STBLR-0 generated an additional revenue of ₹6,158,906.
-4. STBLR-7 generated an incremental revenue of 6,124,481.
+4. STBLR-7 generated an incremental revenue of ₹6,124,481.
-5. STBLR-6 generated an incremental revenue of 6,008,349.
+5. STBLR-6 generated incremental revenue of ₹6,008,349.
-6. STCHE-7 generated 5,999,008 in incremental revenue.
+6. STCHE-7 generated ₹5,999,008 in incremental revenue.
-7. STMYS-3 generated 5,721,938 in additional revenue.
+7. STMYS-3 generated ₹5,721,938 in additional revenue.
-8. STCHE-3 generated an additional revenue of 5,707,253.
+8. STCHE-3 generated an additional revenue of ₹5,707,253.
-9. STCHE-6 generated 5,324,877 in additional revenue.
+9. STCHE-6 generated ₹5,324,877 in additional revenue.
-10. STBLR-3 generated an incremental revenue of 5,209,263.
+10. STBLR-3 generated incremental revenue of ₹5,209,263.

 Diverse Store Contributions:
 The top 10 stores, including STMYS-1, STCHE-4, and STBLR-0, showcase a diverse range of locations contributing significantly to incremental revenue.
 This diversity suggests that the promotional strategies were effective across various store types and locations.

 Significant Incremental Gains:
-Each store in the top 10 has generated substantial incremental revenue, with values ranging from 5,209,263 to 6,446,961.
+Each store in the top 10 has generated substantial incremental revenue, with values ranging from ₹5,209,263 to ₹6,446,961.
 The magnitude of these additional revenues underscores the success of promotional activities in driving increased sales and customer engagement.

 Consistent Performance: